Protection Approaches

 Our vision

-We seek a world where everyone accepts and respects each other, regardless of identity.
-We are dedicated to doing the hard work necessary to make this vision a reality.
+We seek a world that is safer for all because everyone accepts and respects each other, regardless of identity.

 Our values